johSchm/RadialBeams/README.md

 # Learn Continuous Rotation Canonicalization with Radial Beam Sampling

-This is the official GitHub repository to our paper:
+This is the official GitHub repository for our paper:
-**Learn Continuous Rotation Canonicalization with Radial Beam Sampling** by Johann Schmidt and Sebastian Stober.
+**Learn Continuous Rotation Canonicalization with Radial Beam Sampling**.
-We call our model **BIC**, short for Radial-Beam-based Image Canonicalization.
+We propose a maximal continuous angle regressor using radial beam sampling, which is able to canonicalize arbitrary center-rotated input images.
-The high-level model pipeline look like this (find more details in the paper):
+We call our model **BIC** (Radial-Beam-based Image Canonicalization):

 ![BIC](./img/model.svg)